Skip to content

 • Raids based on suspicion of undocumented workers at worksite facility.

+Link to What is different about the enforcement climate now?
 What is different about the enforcement climate now?

 While the enforcement of immigration laws against individuals with a criminal history or recent arrivals without lawful status is not a new practice, there are several notable changes to historical enforcement norms: